EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 ![Fig. 2 - The EGI Workload Manager service Web portal](./figure_2.png)

-Fig. 2 - The EGI Workload Manager service Web portal
+The EGI Workload Manager service Web portal

 * If you are a new user, you can see the welcome page where you can find links to user documentations.